 In several animal studies, THC activating the CB1 receptor was able to increase the sexual receptivity of animals by working together with hormones.
 The THC signaling pathway appeared to intersect with those of dopamine and progesterone.
 However, there are also a small number of animal studies that found the opposite to be true, that inhibiting the CB1 receptor could facilitate sexual receptivity.
 While mechanisms don’t always translate perfectly from animal models to humans, it is clear that more research is needed to discover the true mechanism of THC’s effect on sexuality.

-Can Women Achieve Better Orgasms with Cannabis?
+Can Women Achieve Better Orgasms With Cannabis?

-Meanwhile in Real Life…
+Meanwhile in Everyday Life